 “Fear is a manipulative emotion that can trick us into living a boring life.” – A Million Miles in a Thousand Years

 Miller’s passion for God and his interest in life is very evident throughout his very own life.
-He’s taken these passions and interest and looked to serving the wider community.
+He’s taken these passions and interests and looked to serve the wider community.
 In 2009, Donald Miller served on the Presidential Advisory Council on Fatherhood and Healthy Families.

 The colours and textures of any human life are the fabric that is woven from all our human experiences.
 Donald Miller has led a thoughtful life where he’s looked at his fears, questioned his vulnerability and desired to express his love for the betterment of others.

 So it’s no surprise that a man who is the lover of words and a recognised bestseller would pen another iconic book in 2017 called Building A StoryBrand in which Donald Miller helps businesses clarify their marketing and messaging.

 Taking the essential elements of what makes storytellers so captivating, Miller has infused this into a marketing framework that allows companies to capture and engage better with their customers.

 The Success of StoryBrand

 Donald Miller is now the CEO and founder of StoryBrand the company that’s built around the framework of what he’s taught in Building A Storybrand.

 The results have been outstanding with over 200 businesses and organizations already on their client list like: Wells Fargo, Century 21 and Chick-Fil-A and has earned them a No 1 Bestselling book both on Amazon and Apple iBooks as well as a spot on Business Week’s Bestsellers List.

 Miller and his company have been able to achieve this success in part due to their dedication in providing excellent customer service and strong communication.
 This is evident in how they handle the StoryBrand Challenge that helps train Donald Miller’s consultancy team and future trainers.